mayaanne/foundations/week-1/git-github-primer.md

 __In your reflection answer the questions:__
 1. Whats the difference between git and GitHub?
-2. Can you think of an anology to describe them?
+2. Can you think of an analogy to describe them?
 3. Did you stick to the timebox suggestions?
 If not, why not?
 4. Any surprises e.g. Super useful resources